 Non-technical summaries of all approved project licences are posted on the Home Office website and are available for viewing.

 At the University of Bath, we work with a range of animals primarily mice, rats, fish and amphibians.
 No work on live animals involves the use of dogs, cats, horses or non-human primates and all of our work is scrutinised by a veterinary surgeon, associated with the establishment.
 Experimental procedures are carefully designed to minimise animal suffering, surgical procedures are always performed under sedation with appropriate pain relief and animals are closely monitored at all times.

 Because our animals are of prime importance to us, in 2008, the University invested in a new purpose-built animal facility.
 Thus, our animals are maintained to the highest standard in premises that are open to inspection by the Home Office at any time.
 We have a dedicated team of health and welfare officers who provide day-to-day care and our veterinary surgeon is on call at all times, should a problem arise.
 Together, these provide the ultimate conditions for the implementation of modern guidelines on animal health and welfare.

-Additionally, at the University of Bath, we are involved in a number of conservation projects and field studies including the recent well-publicised Great Bustard Project on Salisbury Plain.
+Additionally, at the University of Bath, we are involved in a number of conservation projects and field studies.

 Freedom of information

 With respect to openness, Section 38 of the Freedom of Information Act 2000 sets out an exemption from the right to access information held by a public body if the release of the information is likely to endanger the physical or mental health or the safety of any individual.
 Details identifying individual members of staff involved in particular research projects will not, therefore, be disclosed.